rhoem1/webApple1/README.md

 An Apple1 emulator using 65co2 cpu emulation, in javascript
 By Robert Hoem

+New Version written using Angular, ported to Typescript

 Wozmonitor, Integer BASIC,  MS BASIC from [jefftrantor][]
 Krusader 1.3 from [krusader][]
 Terminal from [term.js][]